Columbia University Ranking – Introduction

 Columbia University ranking among Ivy League schools

-If you are interested in Columbia University ranking in the world, it’s likely that you are interested in their position within the Ivy League rankings.
+If you are interested in Columbia University ranking in the world, it’s likely that you are interested in its position within the Ivy League rankings.

 US News places the Columbia rankings in 8th—last among the 8 Ivy League schools.
 So, according to this source, the Columbia ratings trail right behind Cornell University.
 However, according to US News for the 2022-2023 year, the Columbia University ranking in the world is highly competitive.
-The school sits in 7th place overall, trailing only Harvard University.
-Thus, when situated in a global context, we see the Columbia university ranking in the world shoot up dramatically.
+The school sits in 7th place overall, trailing only one Ivy League school: Harvard University.
+Thus, when situated in a global context, we see the Columbia University ranking in the world shoot up dramatically.

 Do college rankings matter?